Key takeaways:

 4. What features will be retained after the migration?

-5. How will my security operations change with Microsoft Defender for Cloud?
+5. How will my security operations change with Microsoft Defender Portal?

-6. How do I plan my migration to Microsoft Defender for Cloud?
+6. How do I plan my migration to Microsoft Defender Portal?

 7. When do I need to complete the migration by?